erwindon/SaltGUI/docs/README.md

 No specific extra configuration is needed for SaltGUI in this scenario.
 But note that SaltGUI cannot bypass the restrictions that are implied by a multi-master setup. e.g. each salt-master only holds the job history of the jobs that are initiated from that salt-master.
-For multi-master setup, see also https://docs.saltproject.io/en/latest/topics/tutorials/multimaster.html.
+For multi-master setup, see also [Multi Master tutorial](https://docs.saltproject.io/en/latest/topics/tutorials/multimaster.html).

 ## Reduced menus